 I was feeling discontent in our 1200 square foot home with four children ages 6 and under.
 I wanted so desperately for God to move us to the country, to a bigger and better home, but we had just lost a business so moving was not an option.
 We wouldn’t be able to get another home loan now that our credit rating was ruined.

-Me, a country girl at heart, was stuck in the middle of a small city with codes that would not allow me to raise even a chicken.
+I, a country girl at heart, was stuck in the middle of a small city with codes that would not allow me to raise even a chicken.
 Although we had a yard, there were no climbing trees on our property for the children to enjoy.
 No tadpoles, chicks, bunnies.
 We had no garage, no shed, no basement, and no attic.
-In other words, every thing the six of us owned had to fit into that 1200 square foot place.
+In other words, everything the six of us owned had to fit into that 1200-square-foot place.
 Not easy for Americans!

 One day while at a Bible study (my mom invited me to go with her so we crammed the children into her car), someone quoted these words:

 - Never allow yourself to complain about anything – not even the weather.